I often get asked about what equipment I use. I don’t make a big fuss of it as I don’t have banks and banks of flashing lights and huge mixing desks.

 Native Instruments Una Corda

 This is a relatively new purchase, but I know I’m going to have a lot of fun with it.
 What a sound!
 Unreal mellow tones that are perfect for sound design work and intimate acoustic recordings, there’s a fantastic interface that lets you manipulate every aspect of the sound, from pedal and stool noises to tape sound and ambience.
-Basically, my dream instrument!
+Basically, my dream instrument.

 AKG c414 xlii